 Why You Need the Sourcebook

 The Sourcebook helps educators get a clear view of the current state of reading education and key literacy concepts.
 The teaching tips, intervention strategies, and suggestions for English learners make it a must-have for educators at every level.
+An analysis conducted by the National Council on Teacher Quality found that the Teaching Reading Sourcebook comprehensively and rigorously covers the scientific basis and instructional elements of the five essential components of effective reading instruction.

 A new chapter on MTSS and the 4 components necessary for full implementation — Multi- tiered levels of prevention and support; Evidence- based programs with high- quality instruction; Ongoing assessment; Data-based decision making; and problem solving